-Using different options for directional trade allows for a trader to create leverage opportunity through the different options at their disposal.
-The more options traders have the greater the possibility of minimizing as much risk as humanly possible.
-A trader gets an opportunity to have their views shared on the timing or the trading ranges when open to more options.
+Using different options for directional trade allows for a trader to create leverage opportunities through the different options at their disposal.
+The more options traders have, the greater the possibility of minimizing as much risk as humanly possible.
+Traders get an opportunity to have their views shared on timing or trading ranges when open to more options.
 Also, if the volatility is lower that means that the leverage becomes higher from all the options the trader has on his side.

-Another available option for trading directional trade includes credit-and-debit-spreads which are mostly used when the traders want to be extensive in entering in the direction of the trend.
+Other available options for trading directional trade include credit-and-debit-spreads, which are mostly used when traders want to be extensive in entering the direction of the trend.
 When choosing this option, the trader cannot change the direction of a price when it is for a long-term period.
-The only options available for selection are either varying strikes or expiration-dates.
+The only options available for selection are either varying strikes or expiration dates.

 With-debit spreads, the trader is permitted to go with the-risk-of-a long-term option and by doing so lose only a portion of the risk through converting it-into-a debit-spread.
-Debit-spreads-allow the trader to use directional set up on-stocks-where-the long-term options have come to be pricey and the risk too much to bear.
+Debit spreads - allowing the trader to use directional set-ups on-stocks - where long-term options have come to be pricey and the risk too high to bear.